altocodenl/tagaway/qascript.md

 			- On sidebar left, click on 'untagged'.
 				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ year ∩ CITY ∩ untagged).
 				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right, the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right, the CITY 'geo' semi-tag with a black 'pin' icon with 'x' to its right, and the 'untagged' with a white icon tag and with 'x' to its right.
+				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, the COUNTRY geo tag and year semi tag must be in #5b6eff.
 			- Click on icon with 'x' on the 'untagged' tag below the title.
 			- Gallery should show thumbnails corresponding to 'COUNTRY ∩ year ∩ CITY'.